Allows to access remote servers without creating a Distributed table.

 remote table function is less optimal than creating a

-Distributed table, because in this case, the server connection is re-established for every request.
-In addition, if host names are set, the names are resolved, and errors are not counted when working with various replicas.
+Distributed table because in this case the server connection is re-established for every request.
+Also, if hostnames are set, the names are resolved, and errors are not counted when working with various replicas.
 When processing a large number of queries, always create the

 Distributed table ahead of time, and don’t use the